When I recognise uncertainty as a legitimate stress, it helps me be kinder to myself

 Ironically, given our history of near marital breakup in Cornwall, a couple of months ago Darryl and I bought a tandem bike.
 It is actually fun and exhilarating.
 And, although I still prefer riding on the front, I’m learning to accept the uncertainty and lack of control on the back seat as part of the tandem experience—a part that I won’t let beat me.

-This article does not necessarily reflect the values of Cystic Fibrosis Community Care
+* This is a personal story and may not necessarily reflect the values of Cystic Fibrosis Community Care